so many ways our fathers mark us

 often we mark our fathers down

-we put down the book and he is there
+you put down the book and he is there

 eyes on an elsewhere outside of you